Hala Alyan

-Hala Alyan (حَلَا عَلْيَان; born July 27, 1986) is a Palestinian-American writer, poet, and clinical psychologist who specializes in trauma, addiction, and cross-cultural behavior.
-Her writing covers aspects of identity and the effects of displacement, particularly within the Palestinian diaspora.
-She is also known for acting in the short films I Say Dust and Tallahassee (directed by Darine Hotait).
+Hala Alyan (هَلَا عَلْيَان; born July 27, 1986) is a Palestinian-American writer, poet, and clinical psychologist specializing in trauma, addiction, and cross-cultural behavior.
+She is the author of the novels Salt Houses (2017) and The Arsonists' City (2021), the memoir I'll Tell You When I'm Home (2025), and five poetry collections.

-Biography
+Alyan's honors include an Arab American Book Award in 2013 and the Dayton Literary Peace Prize in 2018.
+Her memoir I'll Tell You When I'm Home won the GLCA New Writers Award for creative nonfiction in 2026 and was longlisted for the 2025 National Book Critics Circle Award.
+The book was a finalist for the 2026 Pulitzer Prize.

+Early life and career

 Hala Alyan was born in Carbondale, Illinois, on July 27, 1986.
 Her family lived in Kuwait after her birth but sought political asylum in the United States when Iraqi forces invaded the country.

 She graduated from the American University of Beirut and from Columbia University.
 She received her doctorate in clinical psychology at Rutgers University and is a Clinical Assistant Professor of Applied Psychology at New York University.
 She and her husband live in Brooklyn, New York.

 Awards and works

-Alyan's poems have been published in various journals and literary magazines including The New Yorker, the Academy of American Poets, Guernica, Jewish Currents among others.
+Alyan's work has been published in a range of journals and literary magazines, including The New Yorker, the Academy of American Poets, Guernica, and Jewish Currents, among others.
+Examples of her poems published online include "Meals" (The Missouri Review) and "Honeymoon" (Poetry).

-In her first novel, Salt Houses, the Yacoub family is forced to leave their home in Nablus, Palestine in the wake of the Six-Day War of 1967.
-They move to Kuwait City and reluctantly try and rebuild their life.
-But when Sadam Hussein invades Kuwait in 1990, the family again lose their home, their land and their story, scattering to Beirut, Paris, Boston and beyond.
+In her first novel, Salt Houses, Alyan follows multiple generations of the fictional Yacoub family, tracing their lives across decades and major regional upheavals, including displacement following the Six-Day War of 1967 and later disruption during the 1990 Gulf War.

-In 2013, Alyan's poetry collection, Atrium, received an award from the Arab American National Museum.
-In 2018, she won the Dayton Literary Peace Prize, an award given to writers whose writing is believed to promote peace.
-She was also a visiting fellow at the American Library in Paris in the fall of 2018.
+In 2018, Alyan's novel Salt Houses won the Arab American Book Award (Adult fiction) presented by the Arab American National Museum.
+That year, she also won the Dayton Literary Peace Prize, and in the fall she was a visiting fellow at the American Library in Paris.

-Her second novel, The Arsonists' City, was published by Houghton Mifflin Harcourt on March 9, 2021 to critical acclaim.
-The novel is about the Nasr family, which reunites in Beirut to discuss the family patriarch's will, revealing family secrets and the impact of war and violence on the family.
+Her second novel, The Arsonists' City, was published by Houghton Mifflin Harcourt on March 9, 2021, and received positive reviews.

+In 2026, Alyan won the GLCA New Writers Award for creative nonfiction for her memoir I’ll Tell You When I’m Home, which was longlisted for the 2025 National Book Critics Circle Award for Autobiography.
+It was a finalist for the 2026 Pulitzer Prize for Memoir or Autobiography.

+In 2013, Alyan won the Arab American Book Award for poetry for her first full-length poetry collection Atrium: Poems.